AbdelazizMaher/Embedded_Linux/Embedded_Linux/09_Yocto/Poky/README.md

                                  "
 This example enables four layers, one of which is a custom user defined layer named "meta-mylayer"

 Other directories
 -----------------

-downloads	-	downloaded upstream tarballs/git repositories of the recipes used in the build
+`downloads`	-	downloaded upstream tarballs/git repositories of the recipes used in the build

-sstate-cache	-	shared state cache
+`sstate-cache`	-	shared state cache

-tmp		-	Holds all the build system output

-			tmp/deploy/images/machine - Images are present here
+`tmp`		-	Holds all the build system output, tmp/deploy/images/machine - Images are present here

-cache		-	cache used by the bitbake's parser
+`cache`		-	cache used by the bitbake's parser